 About the laboratory

-The Interdisciplinary Laboratory for Anti-Corruption Policy (ILAP) was created in 2009 by National Research University Higher School of Economics (HSE) in partnership with the Centre for Anti-Corruption Investigations and Initiatives ‘Transparency International – R’.
+The Interdisciplinary Laboratory for Anti-Corruption Policy (ILAP) was created in 2009 by National Research University Higher School of Economics (HSE) in partnership with the Centre for Anti-Corruption Research and Initiatives ‘Transparency International – R’.
 The laboratory is headed by Elena Panfilova.

 The laboratory focuses on three key areas of activity: anti-corruption education; implementation of applied anti-corruption projects; and academic research in regards to efforts for combating corruption.
 The interdisciplinary character of the laboratory’s work is one of its key features.
 After eight years engaging in anti-corruption activity, its platform has contributed to the formation of a team of professionals from various fields: lawyers, political scientists, journalists, social scientists, and economists.
 Furthermore, these efforts are quite useful in carrying out analysis of corruption in all of its manifestations.